teckkean/GTFS-Data-Pipeline-TfNSW-Bus/README.md

 The datasets generated using this pipeline has been used to validate the performance of TfNSW's Transit Signal Priority Request via Public Transport Information and Priority System (PTIPS).

 The data pipeline is written in Python and has been tested to work on Windows, Linux and Mac using the Version 1 GTFS TfNSW Bus Datasets.

+*Note: A seperate data pipeline is currently being developed and tested to work with a wider collection of GTFS datasets.*

 ## Data Availability Statement